websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/using-workflows/workflow-designer/workflow-designer-nodes-overview.md

 ### State Nodes

 State nodes can have [Actions and Notifications](./configuring-workflow-actions-and-notifications.md).
-For example, users can create a node that sets the status to _Expired_.
-Here is a Groovy script that sets the workflow status as Expired:
+For example, you can create a node that sets the status to _Expired_, using this Groovy script:

 ```java
     import com.liferay.portal.kernel.workflow.WorkflowStatusManagerUtil;